 Before starting my PhD, I held several positions at the Peterson Institute for International Economics, the International Monetary Fund, and the Banque de France.

 Johns Hopkins University

 MSc in Financial Economics, 2016

 Paris Dauphine University / Universidad Autonoma de Madrid

-Countries with higher net external liabilities against global banks tend to experience a larger drop in their current account balance and in their risky asset prices, and a larger depreciation of their exchange rate following a deleveraging by global banks.
+When the leverage of global banks goes up, countries experience both higher gross capital inflows and outflows, and global imbalances increase.
+Countries with higher net external liabilities against global banks tend to experience a larger drop in investment and a larger improvement in their current account balance following a deleveraging by global banks.

 The U.S. would not have grown its way out of its WWII debt without interest rate distortions and primary surpluses.

 This paper discusses the welfare implications of inter-generational transfers and debt rollovers in a stochastic overlapping-generations (OLG) economy where the growth rate is higher than the safe rate but lower than the average marginal product of capital.